Trials & Tribulations (Poetic Hustla'z album)

 Trials & Tribulations is the first and only studio album by American hip hop group Poetic Hustla'z.
 It was released on November 11, 1997 via Mo Thugs/Relativity Records.
 Production was handled by Romeo Antonio, Touch Tone, Poetic Hustla'z, and Krayzie Bone, who also served as executive producer together with Layzie Bone.
 It features guest appearances from Flesh-n-Bone, Krayzie Bone, Layzie Bone, Potion and Wish Bone.
 The album peaked at number 96 on the US Billboard Top R&B/Hip-Hop Albums chart.

 Along with singles, music videos were released for two songs: "Trials & Tribulations" and "Day & Night" featuring Layzie Bone.
-The video for Trials & Tribulations features a cameo appearance by Bizzy Bone.
+The video for Trials & Tribulations features a cameo appearance by Bizzy Bone and Flesh-n-Bone.

 The album is unavailable on iTunes.

 Critical reception

-The Source – "...If Bone Thugs-n-Harmony represent major league baseball's All-Star cast, their offshoot group, Poetic Hustla'z are entrenched somewhere in the upper minor leagues..."
+Soren Baker, in his review for The Source, wrote: "If Bone Thugs-n-Harmony represent major league baseball's All-Star cast, their offshoot group, Poetic Hustla'z are entrenched somewhere in the upper minor leagues."
+The journalist commended the album for its beats, but criticized lyrics, which he described as "rife with contradictions".